-ViviFire's loop constructs allow you to repeatedly execute a set of statements.
-You can repeat statements while a condition is true, until a condition becomes false, a specified number of times, or once per element in a collection.
+ViviFire's loop constructs let you execute a set of statements many times.
+You can execute statements while a condition is true, until a condition becomes false, a given number of times, or for each element in a collection.

 For Each loops

 For Each executes a block of statements one time for each element in a collection.

 It is best used where you can safely ignore qualities, for example, the dimensions and configuration of the collection.

 For most loop constructs, ViviFire lets you write statements that are in the loop but execute externally.

 When DONE executes only if the body of the loop executed fully and completed as usual.

 When NONE executes only if the body of the loop did not start.